araobp/virtual-showroom/README.md

 ## Testing Chatbot animation on Unity

-I think 240-degree panorama screen is ideal for VR experiences at a showroom or an exhibition.
+I think 240-degree panorama screen is ideal for VR experiences with naked eyes at a showroom or an exhibition.

 The background photo image of Yokohama is a 240-degree panorama picture taken with my iPhone SE.